-Istanbul has become the top destination for hair-replacement therapy.
-Indeed, many of the 200-plus hair transplants in Turkey take place here every day, according to the Turkish Ministry of Health.
-Many patients from abroad come from the Gulf area to ensure hair loss reversal or restoration after unsuccessful surgeries at inferior clinics.
-And it is true that dermatologists and surgeons in Turkey have earned a good name in hair implant operations.
-In licensed clinics, the cost of this type of operation can start from 1,500 USD.
-Istanbul Medical Tourism
+Istanbul is now the world’s leading destination for hair replacement procedures, accounting for the vast majority of the 200-plus hair transplants which take place every day in Turkey, according to the Turkish Ministry of Health figures.
+Many international patients from the Gulf countries and Europe travel to Turkey for hair restoration treatments after unsuccessful surgeries at inferior clinics.
+Turkish doctors and trichologists have earned an excellent name in hair transplant operations, and in licensed clinics the cost of this type of operation can start from 1,500 USD.

-- Hagia Sophia Museum – The Byzantine Emperor Justinian ordered the construction of this building in 537AD.
-The building then served as a church for almost a millennium.
-Then, after being conquered by Muslim invaders, it was transformed into a mosque and it remained as such for 481 years.
+The Byzantine Emperor Justinian ordered the construction of this structure in 537AD, and it served as a church for almost a millennium.
+After conquistation, it was transformed into a mosque and it remained as such for 481 years.
 Later, in 1935, Mustafa Kemal Ataturk – the first President of Turkey – converted it into a museum.
-Istanbul Medical Tourism

-Blue Mosque – The interior of this building boasts thousands of blue Iznik tiles, which give it the name ‘Blue Mosque’.
+The interior of this building boasts thousands of blue Iznik tiles, lending it the name ‘Blue Mosque’.
 The Blue Mosque structure dates back to the early 1600s and consists of 6 minarets and numerous domes.
-The building intended to rival the Hagia Sophia, which is located just across the road.
+The building was designed to rival the Hagia Sophia, which is located just across the road.
 You can now visit the mosque at any time, apart from prayer times.

-- Dolmabahce Palace – This palace sits on the shores of the Bosphorus.
-Its throne room features a 4.5-ton chandelier – one of the biggest in Europe.
+This palace sits on the shores of the Bosphorus.
+The throne room boasts a 4.5-ton chandelier, making it one of the largest in Europe.

-- The Galata Bridge – The Galata Bridge, which crosses the beautiful Golden Horn river, offers spectacular views of Istanbul.
-In fact, this is now the fifth version of a bridge that had been in use since 500AD.
+The Galata Bridge, which crosses the beautiful Golden Horn waterway, offers spectacular views of Istanbul.
+Today’s bridge is the fifth version of one which had been in use since 500AD.
 These days, pedestrians, cars and even trams are free to cross the Galata Bridge.
-Istanbul Medical Tourism

-- The Basilica Cistern – The huge Basilica Cistern lies opposite the Hagia Sophia.
-In particular, the Medusa pillars are one of the most striking attractions in this cistern.
-The Roman structure was constructed in 532 AD and it features many columns which were recycled from the pagan temples plus various column heads.
-If you love old, mysterious buildings, this structure will be to your liking.
+The huge Basilica Cistern lies opposite the Hagia Sophia.
+The Medusa pillars in particular are one of the most striking attractions in this cistern.
+The Roman building was constructed in 532 AD and it features many columns which were reused from pagan temples, plus a variety of column heads.
+If you love old, mysterious buildings, this structure will certainly be to your liking.

-- Topkapi Palace – This is a fantastic palace that served as the Ottoman Sultans’ imperial residence for around four centuries.
-However, tourists are not allowed to visit the majority of this palace.
-Despite this, travellers enjoy the everyday tours of the Harem.
-The place is open to visitors from Monday to Wednesday, from 9:00 am in the morning to 5:00 pm in the evening.
-Istanbul Medical Tourism
+This splendid palace served as the Ottoman Sultans’ imperial residence for around four hundred years.
+Much of the palace is off-limits to visitors, but it is still possible to enjoy the everyday tours of the Harem.
+The palace is open to visitors from Mondays to Wednesdays and from Fridays to Sundays, from 09:00 in the morning to 19:00 in the evening.

-- Spice Bazaar – This is a unique Egyptian Bazaar where you can look at an intoxicating combination of colourful herbs and spices, and enjoy the overwhelming aroma of the same.
+This is a unique Egyptian Bazaar where you can check out an intoxicating combination of colourful herbs and spices, and enjoy their characteristic aroma.